Suspence1127/mybots/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;f.
 This continues for 20 generations (configurable in constants.py)<br />
 &nbsp;&nbsp;&nbsp;&nbsp;5.
 Best evolution and its original parent are shown<br />
 &nbsp;&nbsp;&nbsp;&nbsp;6.
 The fitness of the 5 robots are [plotted](https://github.com/Suspence1127/mybots/blob/assignment8/samplePlot.png) and shown (example shows 5 seeds for 20 generations)<br />

+To see a 5 of the best performing robots (and their original parents), run button.py with seedShift = 30, 49, 60, 100, or 127 in constants.py.

 Diagram:
 ![alt text](https://github.com/Suspence1127/mybots/blob/assignment8/diagramNEW.jpg)